Insect-like Robots May Define the Future of Search and Rescue and Military Reconnaissance

 Tiny insect-inspired robots could help rescuers and soldiers navigate dangerous spaces humans can’t safely enter.
 Here’s how the technology works — and why it matters.

-Insect-like robots may soon define the future of search-and-rescue, and military reconnaissance.
+Insect-like robots may soon define the future of search-and-rescue and military reconnaissance.
 These micro-robots could enter collapsed buildings, battlefields, and disaster zones where humans and conventional machines cannot.

-During earthquakes, buildings collapsed, tunnels in urban combat zones, and narrow gaps beneath rubble are places where human responders and conventional machines struggle to operate.
+During earthquakes, buildings collapse, tunnels in urban combat zones, and narrow gaps beneath rubble are places where human responders and conventional machines struggle to operate.
 But the new research paper published in an open-access scientific journal suggests that bionic mechanical insects — tiny robots modeled after real insects — may offer a practical way forward.

 Learning from insects